All member clubs in the East Anglian Croquet Federation shall be eligible to participate.

 Courts should be full size and in adequate condition such that there is a possibility of accurate positioning, and hitting a ball from one corner of the court to the opposite corner.

-All games shall be standard 26pt level play games of 3 hours duration if single-banked, or 3¼ hours if double banked, played under the current Laws of Association Croquet.
+All games shall be standard 26pt games played to Handicap Advanced rules, of 3 hours duration if single-banked or 3¼ hours if double banked, played under the current Laws of Association Croquet.
 Time-limited games shall be played to a result in accordance with CA Tournament Regulation T2 ("Limit on Number of Turns").

 Where two or more courts are available teams should normally consist of 4 players, with 1 doubles and 6 singles games in the match, making 7 games in total.
 Players are to be listed in handicap order by the Home ('H') and Away ('A') team captains and play their opposite numbers according to the following formula: